COVID-19 Reopening Guidebook

 Guidelines for States without Shelter Orders

 Oklahoma.
 Personal-care services began operating on April 24, by appointment only.
 Gyms, restaurants, and movie theaters began operating on May 1, with social distancing and sanitation guidelines.
-Phase Two of the plan, with a goal of May 15, will allow bars to reopen, and weddings and funerals with no more than ten (10) people to be held.
+Phase two of the plan began on May 15 and allowed bars to reopen, and weddings and funerals with no more than ten (10) people to be held.
 The businesses are required to follow social distancing and sanitation guidelines released by the state’s Department of Commerce.
-See partial reopen order.
+Phase three of the plan began on June 1, with summer camps reopening.
+See Partial Reopen Order and Reopening Plan.

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.